zosmac/gomon/README.md

 *[Prometheus](http://prometheus.io)* is an open-source systems monitoring server for scraping and storing time-series data.
 At startup, *Gomon* opens a `/metrics` endpoint for *Prometheus* to collect *Gomon*’s system resource *measurement stream*.

-To install *Prometheus*, select an appropriate binary from the [Prometheus download page](https://prometheus.io/download/) for your platform, download, and install it.
+To install *Prometheus*, select an appropriate binary from the [Prometheus download page](https://prometheus.io/download/) for your Operating System and Architecture, download, and install it.

 To enable collection, open the `prometheus.yml` configuration file for the *Prometheus* deployment and add the following to `scrape_configs` *(a sample configuration file is in [`assets/prometheus.yml`](assets/prometheus.yml))*:
 ```yml